Shanklin Chine: History

-Prior to the Victorian era Shanklin was merely a small agricultural and fishing community, the latter nestling at the foot of the chine, and it was not until the early 19th century that it began to grow.
-Like most of the chines on the south of the Island, Shanklin Chine was well-used by smugglers.
+Prior to the Victorian era, Shanklin was a small agricultural and fishing community, the latter nestling at the foot of the chine, and it was not until the early 19th century that it began to grow.
+Like most of the chines on the south of the island, Shanklin Chine was well-used by smugglers.

 A romantic landscape

-The Chine became one of the earliest tourist attractions on the Isle of Wight, with records of the public visiting the site to view it as far back as 1817.
+The chine became one of the earliest tourist attractions on the Isle of Wight, with records of the public visiting the site to view it as far back as 1817.
 Keats found inspiration for some of his greatest poetry while staying at Shanklin in 1819 and wrote: "The wondrous Chine here is a very great Lion; I wish I had as many guineas as there have been spy-glasses in it."
 It was a favourite subject for artists including Thomas Rowlandson and Samuel Howitt.
 Descriptions of the site at the time are surprisingly similar to the present day: